Suriya-Ravichandran/gococms/docs/architecture/rendering-pipeline.md

 }
 ```

-The `layout.building` filter lets plugins rewrite the tree before rendering (inject an announcement
+The `layout.tree` filter lets plugins rewrite the tree before rendering (inject an announcement
 bar, wrap the tree in an A/B experiment variant, strip nodes a plan doesn't allow):

 ```php